AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

-You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot was tested with PHP-5.4.15 and PHP-5.3.25 on Linux, and with PHP-5.4.15 on Windows XP.
+You need a recent version of PHP, and you are advised to use the latest stable release.
+This version of PHPlot was tested with PHP-5.6.15, PHP-5.5.30, PHP-5.4.45, and also with the pre-release PHP-7.0.0RC6.
+(Windows testing was limited to PHP-5.4.x.)

+  Note: At the time of this release, PHP-5.4.x just entered end-of-life with no expected further support from the PHP Group.
+This version of PHPlot still works with PHP-5.4.x, but future versions will probably not be tested with or support PHP-5.4.x.

+  At the time of this release, PHP-7 has not yet been released.
+This version of PHPlot has been tested with a pre-release version of PHP-7, and contains fixes that are required for PHP-7.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the